-AI for Accountants: How to Automate Your Practice with OpenClaw
+AI for Accountants: How to Automate Your Practice with Claude Code

 Accountants spend more than half their week on admin, compliance paperwork, and chasing clients for documents.
-Here's how to reclaim those hours with a free, open-source AI assistant β no coding required.
+Here's how to reclaim those hours with Anthropic's Claude Code — a free-to-install AI assistant that runs in your terminal.
+No coding required.

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so accountants can focus on what matters.
+Claude Code is Anthropic's official AI assistant that runs right in your terminal — it handles the repetitive work so accountants can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Accountants Need AI Now